Musozoda/lecture-2/README.md

 ___

 Block Scope :

-: Before ES6 (2015), JavaScript had only     Global Scope and Function Scope.
+- Before ES6 (2015), JavaScript had only     Global Scope and Function Scope.

-: ES6 introduced two important new           JavaScript keywords: let and const.
+- ES6 introduced two important new           JavaScript keywords: let and const.

-: These two keywords provide Block Scope in   JavaScript.
+- These two keywords provide Block Scope in   JavaScript.

-: Variables declared inside a { } block      cannot be accessed from outside the block:___
+- Variables declared inside a { } block      cannot be accessed from outside the block:

+___

  Local Scope :
-: Variables declared within a JavaScript function, become LOCAL to the function.
+ - Variables declared within a JavaScript function, become LOCAL to the function.

 > Local variables have Function Scope:
 >> They can only be accessed from within the function.